Philosophy of mind: Arguments for dualism

 The most frequently used argument in favor of dualism appeals to the common-sense intuition that conscious experience is distinct from inanimate matter.
 If asked what the mind is, the average person would usually respond by identifying it with their self, their personality, their soul, or another related entity.
 They would almost certainly deny that the mind simply is the brain, or vice versa, finding the idea that there is just one ontological entity at play to be too mechanistic or unintelligible.
 Modern philosophers of mind think that these intuitions are misleading, and that critical faculties, along with empirical evidence from the sciences, should be used to examine these assumptions and determine whether there is any real basis to them.

-The mental and the physical seem to have quite different, and perhaps irreconcilable, properties.
+According to some, the mental and the physical seem to have quite different, and perhaps irreconcilable, properties.
 Mental events have a subjective quality, whereas physical events do not.
 So, for example, one can reasonably ask what a burnt finger feels like, or what a blue sky looks like, or what nice music sounds like to a person.
 But it is meaningless, or at least odd, to ask what a surge in the uptake of glutamate in the dorsolateral portion of the prefrontal cortex feels like.

 Philosophers of mind call the subjective aspects of mental events "qualia" or "raw feels".
 There are qualia involved in these mental events that seem particularly difficult to reduce to anything physical.
 David Chalmers explains this argument by stating that we could conceivably know all the objective information about something, such as the brain states and wavelengths of light involved with seeing the color red, but still not know something fundamental about the situation – what it is like to see the color red.

 If consciousness (the mind) can exist independently of physical reality (the brain), one must explain how physical memories are created concerning consciousness.
 Dualism must therefore explain how consciousness affects physical reality.
 One possible explanation is that of a miracle, proposed by Arnold Geulincx and Nicolas Malebranche, where all mind–body interactions require the direct intervention of God.

 Another argument that has been proposed by C. S. Lewis is the Argument from Reason: if, as monism implies, all of our thoughts are the effects of physical causes, then we have no reason for assuming that they are also the consequent of a reasonable ground.
 Knowledge, however, is apprehended by reasoning from ground to consequent.
 Therefore, if monism is correct, there would be no way of knowing this—or anything else—we could not even suppose it, except by a fluke.